inkwell-ar/sdk/README.md

 import { InkwellBlogSDK } from '@inkwell.ar/sdk';

-// Deploy a new blog (automatically configured with registry) const result = await InkwellBlogSDK.deploy({
+// Deploy a new blog (automatically configured with registry)
+// No wallet needed if browser wallet is connected const result = await InkwellBlogSDK.deploy({
   name: 'my-blog'
-});
+  // wallet: wallet // Optional - will use browser wallet if not provided });

 console.log('Blog deployed:', result.processId);